Sudden sensorineural hearing loss – Sudden Deafness

 Is sudden sensorineural hearing loss a problem of cholesterol?

 There has been much speculation in the medical community that sudden sensorineural hearing loss is caused by cardiovascular disorders.
+(A discussion of reduced blood flow is discussed below).
 A July 2021 study in the International Archives of Otorhinolaryngology (5) did not observe a significant correlation between the concentration of Thiobarbituric acid reactive substances (the presence of oxidized fatty acids) in the peripheral blood or the presence of arterial hypertension and the severity of the initial hearing loss or the prognosis of hearing recovery in patients with sudden sensorineural hearing loss.
 The study authors conclude: “The concentration of Thiobarbituric acid reactive substances in the peripheral blood may not adequately represent the abnormalities that occur in the intracochlear environment.”
 Possibly that this is not a cholesterol problem.
 This is taken on set further below after a brief discussion about oxygen.

 Hyperbaric oxygen therapy